drubb/lxw/README.md

 * The technology is still young, and might be a moving target.

 ### Why LXW ?
-LXW is a simple wrapper for LXD's command line interface, LXC.
+LXW is a simple wrapper for LXD's command line interface, lxc.
 It's no replacement, but a small addition to make some things simpler, e.g. mounting host folders inside containers, and sharing file access rights.
-In fact, it just uses plain LXC commands and some shell script magic to achieve this goal.
+In fact, it just uses plain lxc commands and some shell script magic to achieve this goal.

 ### Basic concept
 LXW uses preconfigured LXD images to spin up containers.
 So for example you might use a LXD stock image,